 Wondering who calls 311 or why you should?
 Residents can use the service to get assistance with their own questions or to report problems in the community, such as potholes or broken streetlights.
-There are many reasons that you might need to call 311 or request a service or register for a program or service online (which the 311 website can direct you to).
-For example, you might wan to call 311 regarding waste collection, graffiti in your community, road conditions, litter, tree pruning or planting, the need for additional garbage or recycling bins, slippery sidewalks, or sidewalk damage to name just a few concerns you can use 311 for.
+There are many reasons why you might need to call 311 or request a service or register for a program or service online (which the 311 website can direct you to).
+For example, you might wan to call 311 regarding waste collection, graffiti in your community, road conditions, litter, tree pruning or planting, the need for additional garbage or recycling bins, slippery sidewalks, or sidewalk damage, to name just a few concerns you can use 311 for.

 You can also call regarding things such as missed garbage collection in your area, to inquire when a City of Toronto service is open or where they are location, or even to find out where your nearest branch of the Toronto Public Library is.

 What to Expect When Calling 311 in Toronto

 When you make a service request with 311, you'll get a reference number.
 You can then use that reference number to track your service request over the phone or online from the 311 homepage.
 Just make sure you write the number down somewhere you'll remember because it you lose it, you can't get another one or get an update on your service request.
 That's due to the fact that your reference number is similar to a PIN number.
 Without your reference number, operators at 311 can't verify that you are who you say you are - so hold onto that number and put it somewhere you'll remember.